 Make sure you’re opening your joint checking account from a bank that’s FDIC insured.
 Most banks are, but it's good to get into the habit of checking to see that your money is protected.

 Okay, you’ve both chosen the kind of account you want and you’re ready to go.
 But wait, you’ll need to put money in the joint bank account to get it started.
 This is a good time to start having some important conversations about sharing this account.

 You need to decide whether one or both of you will provide the initial funding for the account.
 Then, decide if you plan on contributing to it regularly or occasionally and your goals for the account.
 Do you want to work together towards growing the account or simply use it as a place to store your money?
 It's up to you.
 Hammering this out early is essential for the two of you to have a stress-free financial relationship.

-One of the biggest and most important question to ask regarding a joint bank account is "who owns the money?"
-According to the rules for joint checking accounts, the account and all money contained within are the legal property of all holders.
+One of the biggest and most important questions to ask regarding a joint bank account is "who owns the money?"
+According to joint bank account rules, the account and all money contained within are the legal property of all holders.
 This is still the case if one person is designated as the "primary account holder" and others as "secondary".

-Legal arguments regarding joint accounts can become very complicated, as both partners are considered to have equal legal right to all money in the account.
-Keep in mind that this still holds true even if one person has contributed 100% of the funds and the other has contributed 0%.
+Legal arguments regarding joint bank accounts can become very complicated, as both partners are considered to have equal legal right to all money in the account.
+Keep in mind that this still holds true even if one person contributed 100% of the funds and the other contributed 0%.